CarLingo/carlingo.github.io/_posts/2015-06-19-painless-devops-for-busy-teams.markdown

 AWS OpsWorks is designed to run [Chef](https://www.chef.io/chef/) cookbooks and comes with a [large library of cookbooks](https://github.com/opscode-cookbooks/aws) powering the default Layers.
 Chef allows you to define your infustructure as code.
 I have used [Puppet](https://puppetlabs.com/), [Ansible](http://www.ansible.com/home), and [Fabric](http://www.fabfile.org/) in the past and found Chef easy to learn.
 It has a strong and helpful [community](https://supermarket.chef.io/) and extending a default OpsWorks layer to meet you specific needs is easy and quick.

 OpsWorks integrates easily with other AWS resources; Elastic Load Balancers, RDS, ElastiCache, and CloudWatch monitoring and alerting are all wired up easily.
-For example, If you define an RDS layer in your OpsWorks Stack and then select it in your Rails Application the correct ```database.yml``` config file for RDS will be dropped into your web app on deployment.

 ###What We Had to Customize
 Very little.
 Our kit is almost completely vanilla OpsWorks.
 We created a few custom recipes that configure a custom nginx configuration, install some ip geo software and setup log aggregation.
 A few very short Chef recipes is the extent of our devops work.